 No, a great game is generally not played by two teams that can’t stop each other, where the team that has the ball last, wins or can’t score against each other.
 And it’s generally a mistake rather than a great play that decides the game.

 Great games are generally played between two great teams, where both teams have good or great offenses and defenses.
 And the team that wins, is the team that executes or prepares better and perhaps gets a few more breaks.
 Thats what the 1967 NFL Championship, better known as the Ice Bowl represents.
 Two very good teams on both sides of the ball, both playing a great game.
 I mean think about it, the 1967 NFL Championship played in Green Bay, Wisconsin, not Milwaukee, but Green Bay.

-What made the Ice Bowl great, were the great players who played in, the Hall of Famers and Pro Bowlers who played for both teams.
-QB Don Meredith, WR Bob Hayes, DT Bob Lilly for the Cowboys, QB Bart Starr, OT Forrest Gregg, OG Jerry Kramer, DE Willy Davis and others for the Packers.
-I means these teams had to be this great, just to show up to play this game and represent why this is the best bad weather football game of all time.
+What made the Ice Bowl great, we’re the great players who played in, the Hall of Famers and Pro Bowlers who played for both teams.
+QB Don Meredith, WR Bob Hayes, DT Bob Lilly for the Cowboys.
+QB Bart Starr, OT Forrest Gregg, OG Jerry Kramer, DE Willy Davis and others for the Packers.
+I mean these teams had to be this great, just to show up to play this game and represent why this is the best bad weather football game of all time.